 - 1. Remove the seat. - 2.
-Remove the air box cover screws, and remove the air box cover. - 3.
-Remove the filter. - 4.
-Remove the fabric type prefilter from the main filter.
+Release the air box cover clips, and remove the air box cover. - 3.
+Loosen the clamp and remove the filter. - 4.
+Remove the fabric type pre-filter from the main filter.
 Wash the pre-filter in soapy water, then rinse and let dry. - 5.
 Reinstall the pre-filter over the main filter.
 Install a new main filter if needed. - 6.
-Reinstall the filter into the air box. - 7.
+Reinstall the filter into the air box and tighten the clamp.
+Do not over-tighten the clamp, as filter damage could occur. - 7.
 Reinstall the air box cover and the seat.